-For an easy walking or biking loop, take the Harmon Park Loop Trail that travels 1.4 miles through Harmon Park, Spring Garden, and the historic neighborhood of Upper Spring Street.
+For an easy walking or biking loop, take the Harmon Park Loop Trail, which travels 1.4 miles through Harmon Park, Spring Garden, and the historic neighborhood of Upper Spring Street.

 The Historic Lake Leatherwood City Park is a 1,610-acre park with more than 25 miles of hiking and biking trails that surround a spring-fed lake.
 There’s also kayaking and other water sports, camping, cabins, and a marina at the park.

 Black Bass City Park is a newer hiking and lake destination in Eureka Springs.
-There are two miles of trails including a half-mile wheelchair-accessible trail.
+There are 2miles of trails, including a half-mile wheelchair-accessible trail.
 Just minutes from downtown, you’ll feel as if you’ve gone backcountry on this trail that encircles the lake.